Nahshon Wright: Chicago Bears

 On April 8, 2025, Wright signed a one-year contract with the Chicago Bears.

 In the first game of the 2025 regular season against the Vikings, he recorded a 74-yard interception return touchdown off J. J. McCarthy.
 As the season progressed, Wright saw increased action due to injuries at cornerback.
 He recovered a fumbled handoff in Week 6 that led to the Bears' game-winning drive to beat the Washington Commanders, followed by intercepting the New Orleans Saints' Spencer Rattler a week later.
 In Week 9 against the Cincinnati Bengals, Wright was beaten by Tee Higgins for two touchdowns in the first half, including a 44-yard score in which Higgins caught a pass over Wright along the sideline; despite the struggles, Wright intercepted Joe Flacco's Hail Mary pass to secure the Bears' 47–42 victory.
 Wright also dropped two potential interceptions in Week 10, but recovered a late fumble by New York Giants quarterback Jaxson Dart to help Chicago win.
 He intercepted McCarthy again in the second meeting with Minnesota, which he dedicated to late Laney College head coach John Beam.
+Wright was responsible for stopping the Eagles' infamous Tush Push in Week 13 when he ripped the ball from Jalen Hurts, leading to Philadelphia's first turnover of the season when they ran the play.
+He was named NFC Defensive Player of the Month for November.

+Wright ended the 2025 season with a league-leading eight takeaways, consisting of five interceptions and three fumble recoveries.
+He also forced two fumbles and broke up 11 passes.
+After Eagles cornerback Quinyon Mitchell withdrew due to injury, Wright was named an alternate for the 2026 Pro Bowl Games.

+New York Jets

+On March 12, 2026, the New York Jets signed Wright to a one-year, $5.5 million contract.